 2015 - Marks' vision of a network of artist driven 'interdependent' record labels expands with the addition of Tribo Records, Ropeadope SUR, FNBeats Galore, and Denova Records.
 The revolution is in full swing.
 As the year comes to a close, Ropeadope has collectively released over 45 new records, each and every one authentic in spirit - an accurate reflection of the wave of new creation happening in the independent music business.

 2016 - Ropeadope lines up 36 releases for the year before the end of January.
 On February 16, the day after he won two Grammys with Kendrick Lamar, Terrace Martin announces his new label, Sounds Of Crenshaw, and his new release Velvet Portraits - as part of the Ropeadope family.
 The year ends with a total of 59 releases.

 2017 - Sometimes life moves VERY fast, and as we round the corner into Spring 2017 we are looking at over 60 new releases for the year.
 New labels include Paytone, Mobetta, and RSVP.
 Notable artists sign on to the new model - Nate Smith, Matthew Stevens, Maurice Brown, and the great Eddie Palmieri.
-Scarmabling to keep up and stay up, Ropeadope comes off the ropes with fierce determination.
+Ropeadope comes off the ropes with poise and fierce determination.
 The model evolves, as described by CEO Louis Marks: